Canary Dwarf is the website design and development consultancy run by Marc Hindley.

-We are a small business that has established a reputation for honest, practical advice that works for our customers.
+Canary Dwarf is a small consultancy that has established a reputation for honest, practical advice that works.
 Just read our testimonials.

 Awards and recognition

-Way back in 2009, when most people thought a tweet was just a noise that birds make, Canary Dwarf won the Golden Twits award for use of social media for its news aggregator Moray Firth Live.
+In 2009, when most people thought a tweet was just a noise that birds make, Canary Dwarf won the first Golden Twits award for use of social media for its news aggregator Moray Firth Live.
 We proudly beat off competition from 40 shortlisted entries including Channel 4.
 If you think that was a long time ago, we were already in our third year of using Twitter.
 Early adopters are us!

 Customer service is very important to us.
 We’re one of the first businesses in Moray to be WorldHost accredited, having completed training for this world-class standard.
 So you can expect to be cared for from beginning to end.

 Today, Canary Dwarf is recognised as one of the leading providers of website and marketing services in Moray.
-The business is owned by Marc and Susan Hindley, and operates from their high street office in Forres, Moray.
+The business is owned by Marc and Susan Hindley, and operates from a private office in Forres, Moray.